brandur/sorg/content/drafts/cloud-databases.md

 ### CitusDB (#citusdb)

-CitusDB is a distributed database build on top of Postgres that allows individual tables to be sharded and distributed across a number of different nodes.
-It also provides a clever concept called _reference tables_ to help ensure data locality to improve query performance.
+[CitusDB][citusdb] is a distributed database built on top of Postgres that allows individual tables to be sharded and distributed across any number of nodes.
+It provides clever concepts like _reference tables_ to help ensure data locality to improve query performance.
+ACID guarantees are scoped to particular nodes, which is often adequate given that partitioning is designed to that data is colocated.

-Most notably, CitusDB is open source and runs using Postgres' standard extension API.
+Most notably, CitusDB is open source and runs using the Postgres extension API.
 This reduces the risk of lock in, which is a considerable downside of most of the other options on this list.
 Compared to Aurora, it also means that you're more likely to see new features from new Postgres releases make it into your database.

-Downsides compared to CockroachDB and Spanner are that it relies on a central coordinator, which means that its HA is more akin to that of Aurora or Postgres, and that data is sharded manually, which as noted above, can lead to balancing problems.
+A downside compared to CockroachDB and Spanner is that it data is sharded manually, which as noted above, can lead to balancing problems.
 Another consideration is that it's built by an upstart company with a yet unproven business model.
-Generally when selecting a database, it's nice to have something that's going to be still around and well-maintained in ten years time, and you can have pretty good assurance of that with something made by Amazon, Google, or Microsoft.
+Generally when selecting a database, it's nice to have something that's going to be still around and well-maintained in ten years time; you can have good confidence of that with something made by Amazon, Google, or Microsoft, but less so here.

 ### CockroachDB (#cockroachdb)

-CockroachDB is a product built out of Cockroach Labs, a company founded by ex-Googlers who are known to have been influencial in building Google File System and Google Reader.
+[CockroachDB][cockroach] is a product built out of Cockroach Labs, a company founded by ex-Googlers who are known to have been influencial in building Google File System and Google Reader.
 It's based on the same ideas as Spanner, and like spanner, uses a time-based mechanic to achieve consistency, but without the benefit of Google's GPS and atomic clocks.

 It provides serializable distributed transactions, foreign keys, and secondary indexes.
 It's open source and written